hypomodern/goliath_playground/readme.md

 * You can run this puppy with `bundle exec ruby router.rb -sv -e prod -p $PORT`
 * play around with curl, e.g. curl http://localhost:$PORT
 * or with a modern browser (FF4+, newish Chrome) you can check out the streaming action in the browser!

+Heroku's new Cedar stack supports all of these toys, too.